felipe-chamas/nest-backend-old/packages/backend/infrastructure/README.md

 The webserver is a Docker container deployed on ECS

-The configuration files are based on [this example](https://github.com/terraform-aws-modules/terraform-aws-ecs)
+The configuration files are based on [this example](https://github.com/terraform-aws-modules/terraform-aws-ecs) and [this example](https://www.oneworldcoders.com/blog/using-terraform-to-provision-amazons-ecr-and-ecs-to-manage-containers-docker)

+- ECS to run docker containers
+- ECR to host docker images

+By default, the `us-east-1` region is used.
+If you need to change it, be sure to update the `Makefile` and default `vars.tf`

 ## Create the infrastructure